 In Dagomba society, villagers arrange their houses in a particular order.
 The chief (eldest man in the village) locates his dome-shaped hut in the center.
 His hut stands out above the rest.
 The village is divided into wards or quarters, all facing the chief's home.
 A quarter is identified by its head or by its dominating specialist group.
 For example, there may be a soldiers' quarter or a butchers' quarter.
 The commoners are scattered throughout the village in round or rectangular huts (for female and male, respectively); there is no physical separation of the commoners from the ruling class.

 Drummers play an important role in the village, for they not only are musicians, but also are court historians.
 They must learn and retain much information.
 In most cases, a drummer's son follows in his father's footsteps, becoming a drummer and learning from his father the origin of the people and their kingdom.

-Although almost half of the Dagomba follow the Islamic faith, many also believe in and worship additional spirits and gods.
+Although more than half of the Dagomba follow the Islamic faith, many also believe in and worship additional spirits and gods.
 Each village sacrifices to its individual ancestral gods and the entire society collectively worships the more powerful gods.
 The Dagomba also practice witchcraft and consult diviners to rid themselves of curses.

 Some Christian resources are available to the Dagomba.
 The Dagomba's minimal response to Christianity, however, shows that Christians need to pray and intercede for the people to yield their hearts to the power of the Gospel.